 Internal factors that determine economies of scale are:

-- Cost efficiency coming from scale: as companies scale up, in theory, they can also offer products at a lower cost, and still profit from them.
-This is at the core of cost leadership, one of Porter’s generic strategies for competitive advantage.
+As companies scale up, in theory, they can also offer products at a lower cost and still profit from them.

-- Technological development: as companies scale they also start to develop proprietary technologies to tackle key aspects of the business, thus improving efficiency, optimizing processes, and productivity.
+As companies scale, they develop proprietary technologies to tackle key aspects of the business, thus improving efficiency, optimizing processes, and productivity.

-- Better organizational structure: up to a certain size, the scaled company will gain from better organizational efficiency, as management might be able to better coordinate the resources of the scaled company.
+Up to a certain size, the scaled company will gain from better organizational efficiency, as management might be able to coordinate the resources of the scaled company better.

-- Improved financial structure: as the company scales it might also be able to improve its financial structure to (see Amazon inventory turnover).
+As the company scales, it might also be able to improve its financial structure (see Amazon inventory turnover).

-- More bargaining power: companies that scale also have more negotiating leverage with their supplier, which makes it easy for them to gain better deals, and pass them to final customers in the form of lower prices, and more convenience (see Amazon cash conversion cycle).
+Companies that scale also have more negotiating leverage with their supplier, making it easy for them to gain better deals and pass them to final customers through lower prices and more convenience (see Amazon cash conversion cycle).

-A company with external economies of scale is able to use scale to get a better treatment (perhaps from government or regulators).
+A company with external economies of scale can use a scale to get better treatment (perhaps from the government or regulators).

 Beware of diseconomies of scale